Oorja's biomass and solar-powered microgrids provide affordable and reliable electricity to off-grid communities in rural India.

 Hybrid solar-biomass plants transform sunlight and crop waste into clean electricity and biochar

-Clementine is co-founder and chief technology officer at Oorja, where she is responsible for plant design and construction to ensure Oorja plants are robust, easy-to-operate and maintain, efficient, affordable, and scalable.
+Clementine is co-founder and chief technology officer at Oorja, where she is responsible for plant design and construction to ensure Oorja plants are robust, affordable and easy-to-operate and maintain, and technical partnership building.
 She gained her expertise in cost-effective technologies to harness the power of biomass at Imperial College London where she is presently completing a PhD, and holds a first class Master's degree in Chemical Engineering from the University of Cambridge.
 Clementine's passion lies in using locally available renewable resources as a catalyst to bring about lasting socioeconomic and environmental change.

 CEO/ Co- Founder

 Amit is co-founder and chief executive officer at Oorja, responsible for business strategy development, supply chain management, fundraising, and partnership building to deploy our decentralized waste-to-energy technology in agrarian rural communities.
 He has diverse global experience in business consulting, financial services, and development practice.
 He holds a master’s degree in International Affairs with a concentration in poverty alleviation from Columbia University and a professional certification in Social Entrepreneurship.
 Amit hopes to champion decentralized energy systems to reach the most marginalized in society.

 Rose is responsible for Oorja's communications strategy and for the development of our monitoring and evaluation framework.
 She is a postgraduate developmental economist and graduate of the London School of Economics, with over 8 years of international experience in project coordination and a strong academic background in local economic development, financial inclusion, gender and social policy.